Field Trip

 Tour of the gallery, art studio and the Lumonics School of Light Art

-brief history of Lumonics, among the first and
+brief history of Lumonics

-light and sound immersion
+award-winning light and sound immersion

 question and answer session, tailored to the type of class attending